Pogba provisionally suspended for anti-doping offence

 Juventus midfielder Paul Pogba has been provisionally suspended from playing because of an anti-doping offence.

-Italy's national anti-doping tribunal said Pogba returned a test with elevated levels of testosterone after Juve's 3-0 win at Udinese on 20 August.
+Italy's national anti-doping tribunal (Nado) said Pogba returned a test with elevated levels of testosterone after Juve's 3-0 win at Udinese on 20 August.

 France international Pogba, 30, was an unused substitute but was selected at random for post-match drug testing.